-New Oxfordshire Community Rail Partnership to launch this summer, supporting local communities through transport with support from Great Western Railway and Chiltern Railways.
+Oxfordshire Community Rail Partnership supports local communities through transport with support from Great Western Railway and Chiltern Railways.

-Oxfordshire Community Rail Partnership (OxCRP) will be launching this summer across the county, supporting local communities and visitors alike to benefit from sustainable transport.
-Following on from a feasibility study produced by Gloucestershire Community Rail Partnership (GCRP), which was commissioned by Great Western Railway (GWR) last year, OxCRP will be launching activities this summer with the mission of using the railway to improve the lives of people living in Oxfordshire while giving visitors to the county a high-quality welcome.
+Oxfordshire Community Rail Partnership (OxCRP) was launched in summer 2023 to support local communities and visitors alike to benefit from sustainable transport.
+Following on from a feasibility study produced by Gloucestershire Community Rail Partnership (GCRP), which was commissioned by Great Western Railway (GWR) last year, OxCRP will be launching activities over the coming months with the mission of using the railway to improve the lives of people living in Oxfordshire while giving visitors to the county a high-quality welcome.

 Oxfordshire Community Rail Partnership is focused on improving access to opportunities in the county through grassroots community projects that empower local voice, support the local economy and work to combat climate change.
 With a key focus on supporting diverse and less advantaged groups, OxCRP will work with local communities and stakeholders, including station adoption groups, council members, researchers, and community centres, to develop rail-based solutions that address short-term needs and enable longer-term change.